maslenkou/figma-graph-calculator/README.md

 <br />

 ## 🫡    Support
-The best reward and motivation for me will be giving this project a star ⭐️ or contributing to its development.
+My best reward and motivation are you giving this project a star ⭐️ or contributing to its development.
 <br />